VizCopilot: Fostering Appropriate Reliance on Enterprise Chatbots with Context Visualization: VizCopilot: Prototype Design

 \subsubsection{AI-generated Subtopic Summaries}

-When user enters a prompt, in addition to providing a direct response, VizCopilot generates summaries for each relevant subtopic, along with explanations on the relevancy.
+When the user enters a prompt, in addition to providing a direct response, VizCopilot generates summaries for each relevant subtopic, along with explanations of relevancy.
 These summaries are displayed in the visualization when users click on a subtopic tag.
 As with topic label generation, we check the length of the relevant items and apply a sampling strategy to prevent exceeding the context window of GPT-4o.